Saints Row: Gat out of Hell Game Cover

 • “This game is a poor cash grab, nothing else.”

-Overall, the game is praised for its strong optimization, running smoothly on a variety of hardware, including older systems like the GTX 770 at 4K and 60 FPS.
-However, some users reported issues with map loading and the Linux port, which experienced instability and sound problems.
+Overall, the game is praised for its strong optimization, running smoothly at 4K and 60 FPS on older hardware like the GTX 770.
+However, some users noted issues with map loading and the Linux port, which experienced instability and sound problems.
 Despite these minor setbacks, the general consensus is that the game is well-optimized compared to its predecessors.

 • “Extremely well optimized, runs 4K solid 60 FPS on medium details on an ancient GTX 770.”